prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 ### DESIGN FUNDAMENTALS

-The fundamentals of design are going to play a very important role in your career and you will learn more about them later on, but for now take a look at this nice video to get an introduction.
+The fundamentals of design are going to play a very important role in your career and you will learn more about them later on, but for now take a look at this nice video to get an introduction on the elements of design.

 <YouTube
   title="Beginning Graphic Design: Fundamentals"